tylergehbauer/NLP-and-Stock-Price-Prediction-/GPCode/README.md

 - Flair (pip install flair) May require Pytorch to be installed.
 - Gensim (pip install gensim)

+### Directory Structure

+Code: Final Jupyter Notebooks.
+The code has been done for two publishing companies, Netflix and Disney.
+In the Kaggle data set, any row containing the publishing company name has been included.

+data: Data Files used for Movie Critic comments.

+Presentation: Deck for Project presentation

+imgs: Images used in Readme and Presentation.

+In addition to above team members may have their own branch directory.

 ### Data Profiling:

 ![MDP.PNG](./imgs/MDP.PNG)